Tomislav-Mi/exploring-react-packages/README.md

 	a modal.
 For that, we have "props".
 To work together and to manage state together, components pass `props` between each other, building a chain of props.
 	Finally, we have the app-wide state.
 These are states that affect most, if not all components in an app.
 	A good example for that is the user authentication status.
-A user signs in, and the app changes: a new nav bar is displayed, more options to choose from are shown etc. To manage the status, we can, again, use a prop chain.
+A the user signs in, and the app changes: a new nav bar is displayed, more options to choose from are shown etc. To manage the status, we can, again, use a prop chain.
 That, however, can become cumbersome.